Frank-JJ/DMA4MPSoC/README.md

 # DMA4MPSoC

-This repository is made availble with the intent to showcase a robotics use-case, where a Convolutional Neural Network (CNN) is accelerated using the MPSoC Ultra96-V2, with the data transfer to and from CNN further accelerated using Direct Memory Access (DMA).
+This repository is made available with the intent to showcase a robotics use-case, where a Convolutional Neural Network (CNN) is accelerated using the MPSoC Ultra96-V2, with the data transfer to and from CNN further accelerated using Direct Memory Access (DMA).
 Using DMA for the data transfer allows sharing of physical memory between Processing System (PS) and Programmable Logic (PL) of the MPSoC, and significantly improves performance for transfer time and power usage when compared to a standard AXI-Lite solution.

 The MPSoC4Drones framework is used to implement the CNN with DMA on the MPSoC.
 The as of 2024-04-10 [Readme for the MPSoC4Drones repository](#mpsoc4drones) is given further below for convenience.

 Three ROS 2 Nodes are run on Ubuntu on the PS, making use of the CNN.
 To facilitate DMA between PS and PL, a part of physical memory is reserved as generic User space I/O, thus circumventing the Memory Management Unit of Ubuntu.
 The [DMA Linux Kernel Module](https://github.com/DIII-SDU-Group/ReservedMemory-LKM-and-UserSpaceAPI) is used to transfer data between Ubuntu user space and the reserved memory address.

-## Creating and traning the CNN
+## Creating and training the CNN

 The CNN has been created and trained in Python using Tensorflow to classify an input image as one of four simplified screw types.

 The code for creating and training the CNN is given in the `CNN\construct_and_train` folder.

-A saved Tensorflow model can alse be found in this folder.
+A saved Tensorflow model can also be found in this folder.

 ### Training data

 Training data can be found in the `CNN\get_images\imgs` folder.

-To obtain images for training, a package has been created for extracting images from a ROS 2 Rosbag using topic "image_raw".
+To obtain images for training, a package has been created for extracting images from a ROS 2 Rosbag using the topic "image_raw".
 This package can be found in the `CNN\get_images\bag_to_images` folder.

 ## Accelerating the CNN